donrudo/dnsctl/README.md

 Will compile plugins folder only.

 `make install`
-Will run `make all` and then will put the dnsctl binary at `/usr/local/bin` and the plugins at `/usr/local/lib/dnsctl` if root is used; for local installs the setup will use `$HOME/.conf/dnsctl` and `$GOPATH/bin` will be used.
+*DONT DO THIS, NOT READY* Will run `make all` and then will put the dnsctl binary at `/usr/local/bin` and the plugins at `/usr/local/lib/dnsctl` if root is used; for local installs the setup will use `$HOME/.conf/dnsctl` and `$GOPATH/bin` will be used.

 Usage Goal
 -----